A Favorite Team Building Icebreaker

 It also produces great results for the facilitator.
 Your attendees pay you back with the warmth that their conversation generates.
 Not even the shyest participant is wary about finding what he or she has in common with the other people in the group.

 Conversations tend to concentrate on items external to the employee.
-Consequently, employees are able to relate and share without feeling as if the group conversation is too personal or invasive.
-This has a positive effect on the interaction of the group members.
+Consequently, employees can relate and share without feeling as if the group conversation is too personal or invasive.
+It has a positive effect on the interaction of the group members.

-- Ask for a volunteer to read their group's whole list of things in common first.
-(This works better than having the facilitator select the first group to share as it does not take any employee out of their comfort zone.
+Ask for a volunteer to read their group's whole list of things in common first.
+(This works better than having the facilitator select the first group to share as it does not take an employee out of their comfort zone.
 The first group sharing their list volunteered.

-- Participants love to compare their list of items with the lists generated in the other small groups.
+Participants love to compare their list of items with the lists generated in the other small groups.
 You will want to allow a free flow of conversation, laughter, and sharing.
-Your audience really is your best resource for making this icebreaker a fun part of your training, meeting, or team building event.
+Your audience is your best resource for making this icebreaker a fun part of your training, meeting, or team-building event.

-You don't want to make the rest of the participants wait with their eyes focused on the slower groups—waiting.
-This also makes it harder for the already slow groups to finish because they become self-conscious and squirmy when all eyes are on them.
+You don't want to make the rest of the participants wait with their eyes focused on the slower groups.
+It also makes it harder for the already slow groups to finish because they become self-conscious and squirmy when all eyes are on them.

-This is not good for building camaraderie and a sense of group cohesion.
-This is a tip for any meeting.
-You will frequently have a group or two that is slower than the others and this is a way to address this issue.
+It is not good for building camaraderie and a sense of group cohesion.
+It is a tip for any meeting.
+You will frequently have a group or two that is slower than the others, and this is a way to address this issue.